dingo-actual/infini-transformer/readme.md

 ## Overview

-Infini-Transformer is a powerful and versatile transformer model designed for a wide range of natural language processing tasks.
-It leverages state-of-the-art techniques and architectures to achieve exceptional performance and scalability.
+Infini-Transformer ([https://arxiv.org/abs/2404.07143](https://arxiv.org/abs/2404.07143)) is a powerful and versatile transformer model designed for a wide range of natural language processing tasks.
+It leverages state-of-the-art techniques and architectures to achieve exceptional performance and scalability to infinite context lengths.

 ## Features

+- Scalable architecture for handling long sequences
 - Large-scale pre-training on diverse datasets
 - Support for multiple downstream tasks, including text classification, question answering, and language generation
 - Efficient fine-tuning for task-specific adaptation
-- Scalable architecture for handling long sequences

 ## Getting Started